Trusted WordPress tutorials, when you need them most.

 After moving your website from Joomla to WordPress, you will need to perform a few tweaks to finish the WordPress migration process and set up your new platform.

-Your old Joomla website may have a different URL structure than your WordPress site.
+Your old Joomla website may have a URL structure different from that of your WordPress site.
 This means that people finding your articles in search engines will now see a 404 error page.

 To fix this, you need to set up permalinks and properly redirect users and search engines to the new URLs.